trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2024.md

 <tr><th><abbr>  1:00 </abbr></th>  <td> <b>Nvidia HPC Session</b>
                                         <ul>
                                           <li> Nvidia will be visiting Sandia and will be sharing presentations on their HPC efforts.
-                                          <li> This is an broader event than TUG, and TUG registrants can attend.
+                                          <li> This is a broader event than TUG, and TUG registrants can attend.
                                           <li> Additional details will be including as they come available.
                                         </ul>                                                                                                                        </td> </tr>
 <tr><th><abbr>  5:00 </abbr></th>  <td> <b>Adjourn</b>                                                                                                               </td> </tr>